Posse is a 1993 American Western film directed by and starring Mario Van Peebles.

 - Delayed Narrator Introduction: Begins with the elderly onscreen narrator (famous black actor Woody Strode).
 In the final scene, at the black village, Jesse gives a little boy his book.
-Cut back to the narrator, reading that book.
+Cut back to the narrator, reading from that book.

 - Depleted Phlebotinum Shells: Jesse Lee has some of the stolen gold recast into golden bullets to use on his father's killers.
 Father Time explains that, according to New Orleans voodoo ladies, gold is the only way to kill a demon.
 In Jesse's case, the demons are symbolic rather than actual.

 - Dressing as the Enemy: Jesse poses as a member of The Klan to rescue Papa Joe and Obobo.